dovecot/documentation/source/admin_manual/namespaces.rst

 The folder names use UTF-8 character set internally.
 All folder names must be valid UTF-8.
-With ``LAYOUT=fs`` and ``LAYOUT=Maildir++`` the folder names are stored in filesystem paths as mUTF-7 (see IMAP RFC 3501) mainly for legacy reasons.
+With ``LAYOUT=fs`` and ``LAYOUT=Maildir++`` the folder names are stored in filesystem paths as mUTF-7 (see IMAP :rfc:`3501`) mainly for legacy reasons.
 This can be changed by specifying the UTF8 parameter in :dovecot_core:ref:`mail_location`.